 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 - Texto principal

-The Inter American Journal of Medicine and Health is a journal of continuous publication edited by the São Leopoldo Mandic Faculty and publishes national and international papers on medicine and other areas of health: original articles, review articles, brief communications, letters to the editor, cases and editorial (only at the publisher's invitation).
+The Inter American Journal of Medicine and Health is a peer review journal of continuous publication edited by Faculdade São Leopoldo Mandic, free of article processing and submission charges, open access for readers and publishes national and international papers on medicine and other areas of health: original articles, review articles, brief communications, letters to the editor, cases and editorial (only at the publisher's invitation).